 Within the year Astor had commissioned the highly-esteemed architect Mott B. Schmidt to design the new mansion on the site of the demolished Noel residence.
-Giving a nod to Robert Adam’s elegant London Society of Arts Building, Schmidt created a restrained Neo-Classic residence constructed of imported Roche limestone, completed in 1928.
+Schmidt had established a reputation for working in 18th century styles.
+Now, giving a nod to Robert Adam’s elegant 1774 Society of Arts building in London, Schmidt designed a restrained neo-Classic residence constructed of imported Roche limestone, completed in 1928.

-Oozing English understated poise, its stone portico rests on two plain, Ionic pillars – reflected in the four two-story Ionic pilasters above.
-Simple but graceful iron fencing separates the first floor from the public sidewalk.
-Schmidt, in foregoing elaborate ornamentation, achieved unparalleled class.
+Oozing understated English poise, its stone portico rested on two plain, Ionic pillars–echoed in the four two-story Ionic pilasters above.
+Simple but graceful iron fencing guarded the areaway.
+Schmidt, in foregoing elaborate ornamentation, achieved exquisite style.

 Helen Astor was a staunch supporter of the musical arts and entertained often in the mansion, hosting charity teas for the Philharmonic and, in October 1938, giving a gala reception for Arturo Toscanini before he left New York for Europe.

 With the Astors came other wealthy neighbors as three Georgian-style brick mansions abutted No. 130.
 Comparing the Astor mansion to these homes decades later, the AIA Guide to New York City said it was the “most subtle and most powerful of the 80th Street Quartet.
 Here brick Georgian gives way to travertine Regency.
 Taut Ionic pilasters, and an elegant relieving arch in the manner of the Brothers Adam.
 Schmidt was a winner.”